-How to Caption Zoom Calls on Mac (Free)
+How to Caption Zoom Calls on Mac (Free + Private Options)

-You don't need a paid transcription service to get captions on Zoom.
-Whether you're hard of hearing, following along in a second language, or just trying to stay focused during a marathon of back-to-back calls, live captions make every meeting easier to follow.
+You don't need a paid transcription service or a meeting bot to get captions on Zoom.
+Whether you're hard of hearing, following along in a second language, or trying to stay focused during back-to-back calls, live captions make every meeting easier to follow.

 Why Caption Zoom Calls?